-The Zwanenbroedershuis to the hinthamerstraat at’s-Hertogenbosch has two main functions.
-First, it acts as private house, where the members of the Illustre Lieve Vrouwe Broederschap meet regularly.
-In addition it serves as museum Zwanenbroedershuis, where interested people got to know the history of the Illustre Lieve Vrouwe Broederschap and the culturally and historically valuable objects held by the brotherhood can tour.
-The museum is for several half-day sessions a week to visit; guided tours will be given.
-In addition, it is Zwanenbroedershuis by appointment open for special occasions.
+The Zwanenbroedershuis at the Hinthamerstraat in ‘s-Hertogenbosch has two main functions.
+First, it acts as private house, where the members of the Illustre Lieve Vrouwe Confraternity meet regularly.
+In addition it serves as museum Zwanenbroedershuis, where interested people can get to know the history of the Illustre Lieve Vrouwe Confraternity and see the culturally and historically valuable objects held by the confraternity.
+The museum is open several hours a day each week to visit and also guided tours are given.
+In addition, the Zwanenbroedershuis is open for special occasions upon request.

-The collection of the fraternity consists mainly of objects related to the history of the fraternity.
-Most of the collection is manufactured in the past in command of the fraternity or its donated (mostly by members).
+The collection of the confraternity consists mainly of objects related to the history of the confraternity.
+Most of the collection is manufactured in the past in command of the confraternity or it has been donated (mostly by members).
 The top pieces of the museum are located in the display case in the museum room.
-These include the two altaarkasten that were part of the Marian altar that Adriaen van Wesel between 1475 and 1477, commissioned by the Brotherhood.
-The cabinets show the images groups John on Patmos and the vision of Emperor Augustus.
+These include the two altar cabinats that were part of the Marian altar that Adriaen van Wesel commissioned between 1475 and 1477.
+The cabinets show the image of John of Patmos and the vision of Emperor Augustus.

-Some other images and images groups that originally probably part of this altar, are today in the Rijksmuseum in Amsterdam, The Museum catharijneconvent in Utrecht, the Gruuthuse Museum in Bruges and in the Williams College Museum of Art in Williamstown (Massachusetts, USA).
-In museums in Berlin and Madrid are two of the most likely by Hieronymus Bosch painted shutters.
+Some other images and image groups that originally probably were part of this altar, are today in the Rijksmuseum in Amsterdam, The Museum Catharijneconvent in Utrecht, the Gruuthuse Museum in Bruges and in the Williams College Museum of Art in Williamstown (Massachusetts, USA).
+In museums in Berlin and Madrid are two shutters, most likely painted by Hieronymus Bosch.

-In the main hall is a neo-Gothic alcove.
-The neo-Gothic character of the zwanenbroedershuis is also on other places.
-So is located on the first floor a neo-Gothic stove, which in winter is still in use.
+In the main hall a neo-Gothic alcove can be seen.
+The neo-Gothic character of the zwanenbroedershuis is also visible in other parts of the zwanenbroederhuis.
+For instance a neo-Gothic stove is located on the first floor, which is still in use in winter.
 Various neo-Gothic cabinets adorn the walls of the different rooms.
-Two of the cabinets are donated by the Knighthood of Noord-Brabant, with which the Illustre Lieve Vrouwe Broederschap maintains good contacts.
+Two of the cabinets are donated by the Knighthood of Noord-Brabant, with which the Illustre Lieve Vrouwe Confraternity remains in close contact.

-In the rooms are over fifty antique chairs, the backs of which bear the family coat of arms of members of the fraternity.
-In the Zwanenbroedershuis are in many places to see family coat of arms.
-For example, there are the weapon paintings that show us who in previous centuries were members of the brotherhood and the weapon signs with the weapons of the present members.
-In addition to this public display of arms, there are the weapon books; the oldest was built in 1606.
-In the later weapon books are the weapons of the brothers signed; with the signature was confirmed membership.
-Various objects in the House show Swans brethren.
+In the rooms are over fifty antique chairs, the backs of which bear the family coat of arms of members of the confraternity.
+In the Zwanenbroedershuis in many places family coat of arms can be found.
+For example, there are the weapon paintings that show us who were members of the confraternity in previous centuries and the coat of arms with the weapons of the present members.
+In addition to this public display of arms, there are the books with coat of arms; the oldest was created in 1606.
+In the later coat of arms books the weapons of the brothers are signed; with the signature membership was officially confirmed .
+Various objects in the house show Zwanenbroeders.
 There are paintings of Queen Juliana and Princess Beatrix, and busts of William of Orange, Queen Wilhelmina and Prince Hendrik.
-Wilhelmina and Henry donated the Fraternity in 1904 a gilt silver jar, the lid has a soaring Swan.
-The jug is still every year during the fraternal meal used to mature on Hare Maje.
+Wilhelmina and Henry donated the confraternity a gilt silver jar in 1904 of which the lid contains a soaring Swan.
+The jug is still in use every year during the fraternal meal for a toast to Her Majesty.

-Also remains of the medieval Fraternal home are still kept in the current Zwanenbroedershuis: two of the shutters that were part of the sixteenth century modernised in the 1930s building that Gijsbert van der Poorten the brethren had donated.
-Also hangs in the current Zwanenbroedershuis a painting, that the then House shows in its full glory.
-The House apparently attracted the attention of artists, as there are several images of known.
+Also remains of the medieval fraternal home are still kept in the current Zwanenbroedershuis: two of the shutters that were part of the in the sixteenth century modernised building that Gijsbert van der Poorten had donated the Brothers.
+Also a small painting showing the former house shows in its full glory, is hanging in the current house.
+The house apparently attracted the attention of artists, as several images of the house have been painted.
 The current Zwanenbroedershuis breathes an atmosphere of ancient traditions.
-One of the oldest habits to which the Illustre Lieve Vrouwe Broederschap still attaches great importance, is the joint consuming a meal.
-This happens once a year in a big way in the form of the fraternal meal, which is still in the own House.
+One of the oldest habits to which the Illustre Lieve Vrouwe Confraternity still attaches great importance, is the joint consuming of a meal.
+This happens once a year in the form of the fraternal meal, which is still in the Zwanenbroedershuis.